kaibrowser/kai-browser/README.md

 - Upload your extensions at [kaibrowser.com/upload](https://kaibrowser.com/upload)
 - Sign in to manage your uploads in **My Extensions**

 > **Note:** The marketplace is in early development.
 Review extension code before installing from untrusted sources.
+KaiBrowser™ does not guarantee the safety or functionality of third-party extensions.
+See [DISCLAIMER.md](DISCLAIMER.md) for details.

 ---